 How Out-Of-State Moves Impact Custody

-The revised Illinois Marriage and Dissolution of Marriage Act changed the old “custody” and “visitation” terminology.
-Parents now have “parental responsibility,” which determines who makes the major decisions for the children.
+The revised Illinois Marriage and Dissolution of Marriage Act, which was passed in 2016, officially changed “child custody” to “parental responsibility.”
 Parents are allocated “parenting time” according to a court-approved schedule that determines whether the children will spend most of their time with one parent or split their time with both.
 Since spending time with children and transporting them between households can be difficult if one parent moves a distance away, the law dealing with relocation has changed accordingly.

-Previously, the parent with primary custody of the children was not allowed to move outside Illinois, but could move anywhere in the state without getting permission.
-Since Illinois is so large, a custodial parent could make an intrastate move hundreds of miles away, but was not allowed to make a move to another state nearby.
+Previously, the parent with primary custody of the children was not allowed to move outside Illinois but could move anywhere in the state without getting permission.
+That might sound reasonable until you realize that Illinois is 390 miles long (from north to south) and 210 miles wide (from east to west).
+Previously, the parent with primary custody of the children was not allowed to move outside Illinois but could move anywhere in the state without getting permission.
+Since Illinois is so large, a custodial parent could make an intrastate move hundreds of miles away, but they were not allowed to make a move to another state nearby.

 Court approval is not necessary for moves that are:

-• to a residence in another state that is less than 25 miles from the child’s current primary residence in any county; 750 ILCS 5/600(g)(3).
+- To a residence in another state that is less than 25 miles from the child’s current primary residence in any county.

 Even if parents who are moving do not need permission, they should always keep the non-residential parent notified of where the children are residing.
 And if they are moving beyond the allowable distances, they must get permission to do so.